How can we help?

 • Action buttons (e.g., Approve / Decline for approval tasks)

-The user can complete the task directly from Slack without needing to open Torii.
+The user can complete the task directly from Slack/Teams without needing to open Torii.

 Email Notifications